-- Toes are often broken when by accidentally kick something hard.
+- Toes are often broken when someone accidentally kicks something hard.

-- Heels are often broken when a person falls from a height and lands on
+- Heels are often broken when a person falls or jumps from a height and lands on

 - Other bones in the foot sometimes break when they are twisted or

-Most bones break suddenly during an accident or
+Most bones break suddenly during an accident, trauma, or

 immediate injury.
 Occasionally, small cracks can form in bones over a long

 period of time from repeated stress on the bones.
 These are called

 stress fractures.
 They occur most commonly

 in athletes such as dancers, runners, and gymnasts or in soldiers hiking in full